ASVLeipzig/cor-asv-ann/README.md

 ### Evaluation

 Text lines can be compared (by aligning and computing a distance under some metric) across multiple inputs.
 (This would typically be GT and OCR vs post-correction.)
 This can be done both on plain text files (`cor-asv-ann-eval`) and PAGE-XML annotations (`ocrd-cor-asv-ann-evaluate`).

+Distances are accumulated (as micro-averages) as character error rate (CER) mean and stddev, but only on the character level.

-There are a number of distance metrics available:
+There are a number of distance metrics available (all operating on grapheme clusters, not mere codepoints):
+- `Levenshtein`:
-- `Levenshtein`: simple unweighted edit distance (fastest, standard)
+  simple unweighted edit distance (fastest, standard; GT level 3)
-- `combining-e-umlauts`: like the former, but umlauts with combining letter e get smaller distance to precomposed umlauts (and vice versa), as in "Wuͤſte" (as opposed to "Wüſte")
-- `historic_latin`: like the former, but with additional exceptions (i.e. zero distances) for certain (isolated) character confusions – roughly the difference between GT level 1 and 2
+- `NFC`:
-- `NFC`: like `Levenshtein`, but apply Unicode normal form with canonical composition before (i.e. less than `historic_latin`)
+  like `Levenshtein`, but apply Unicode normal form with canonical composition before (i.e. less than GT level 2)
+- `NFKC`:
-- `NFKC`: like `Levenshtein`, but apply Unicode normal form with compatibility composition before (i.e. more than `historic_latin`)
+  like `Levenshtein`, but apply Unicode normal form with compatibility composition before (i.e. less than GT level 2, except for `ſ`, which is already normalized to `s`)
+- `historic_latin`:
+  like `Levenshtein`, but decomposing non-vocalic ligatures before and treating as equivalent (i.e. zero distances) confusions of certain semantically close characters often found in historic texts (e.g. umlauts with combining letter `e` as in `Wuͤſte` instead of  to `Wüſte`, `ſ` vs `s`, or quotation/citation marks; GT level 1)

 ## Installation